MOBLAND Reaches Self Reported Market Capitalization of $104.94 Million (SYNR)

-MOBLAND (SYNR) traded down 5.6% against the U.S. dollar during the 1 day period ending at 15:00 PM E.T. on September 4th.
-One MOBLAND token can now be bought for approximately $0.0007 or 0.00000003 BTC on popular exchanges.
-MOBLAND has a total market capitalization of $104.94 million and $62,605.94 worth of MOBLAND was traded on exchanges in the last day.
-During the last week, MOBLAND has traded 2% higher against the U.S. dollar.
+MOBLAND (SYNR) traded 8.1% lower against the dollar during the twenty-four hour period ending at 9:00 AM Eastern on September 9th.
+During the last week, MOBLAND has traded 34% lower against the dollar.
+MOBLAND has a total market capitalization of $104.94 million and $55,960.38 worth of MOBLAND was traded on exchanges in the last day.
+One MOBLAND token can now be purchased for $0.0005 or 0.00000002 BTC on major exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.